Post By RelatedRelated Post

 - Perfect for clearing off sidewalks, decks, garage floors and driveways

-- Great for clearing leaves from your yard and same chores as above, but you can also vacuum organic debris from your landscaped areas
+- Great for the same chores noted above, in addition to clearing leaves from your yard and vacuuming organic debris from landscaped areas

-- Vacuum option allows you to mulch leaves and debris into a finer mulch for compost and reduces the amount of bags used for clean-up
+- Vacuum option allows you to mulch leaves and debris into a finer mulch for compost, reducing the amount of bags used for clean-up

 - Blower mode:

-- Use on low for better control on hard surfaces or in tight corners
+- Low setting can be used for better control on hard surfaces or in tight corners

-- Use on high for clearing large areas and tougher lawn chores
+- High setting can be used for clearing large areas and tougher lawn chores

-- Use on low in landscaped areas to avoid vacuuming up garden mulch or landscape rocks
+- Vacuum mode:Low setting can be used for landscaped areas to avoid vacuuming up garden mulch or landscape rocks

-- Use on high for for mulch larger amounts of leaves and debris
+- High setting can be used for mulch and larger amounts of leaves and debris

-Variable speed motor: Allows you to alter the speed to multiple levels of air flow and very convenient for numerous yard clean-up projects.
+Variable Speed Motor: Allows you to alter the speed to multiple levels of airflow for the desired amount of control.
+Convenient feature for numerous yard clean-up projects.

-The “miles per hour” rating of a blower is an indication, but not the sole factor in creating power.
-Blower power is a function of both air speed and air volume (see “understanding blower power”).
-For Toro blowers the higher MPH ratings do correspond with more power.
+The “miles per hour” rating of a blower is an indication, but not the sole factor, when judging power.
+Blower power is a function of both air speed and air volume.
+The higher MPH ratings for Toro blowers correspond with more power.

 All Toro blower/vacs come with a quick-release latch to easily switch between blowing and vacuuming.

-A metal impeller will provide better mulching and better durability for aggressive and/or frequent vacuuming.
+A metal impeller will provide better mulching and durability for aggressive and/or frequent vacuuming.

 Once you’ve made your choice, it’s time to put your machine to work.